go-vela/site/content/installation/worker/kubernetes/_index.md

 You will need to store some env vars in a `Secret`, and the rest can go in a `ConfigMap`.

+{{% alert title="Note:" color="primary" %}}
+Determine which worker auth method to use for worker-server communication before writing the `ConfigMap`.
+Details of the two offerings can be found [here](/docs/installation/worker/docker/#step-2-determine-worker-authentication-and-start-worker).
+{{% /alert %}}

 ```yaml
 apiVersion: v1
 kind: Secret